MicrosoftDocs/sdk-api/sdk-api-src/content/wincrypt/nf-wincrypt-cryptacquirecertificateprivatekey.md

 </ul>
 If this variable receives <b>FALSE</b>, the calling application must not release the handle returned in the <i>phCryptProvOrNCryptKey</i> variable.
 The handle will be released on the last free action of the <a href="https://docs.microsoft.com/windows/desktop/SecGloss/c-gly">certificate context</a>.

 If this variable receives <b>TRUE</b>, the caller is responsible for releasing the handle returned in the <i>phCryptProvOrNCryptKey</i> variable.
-If the <i>pdwKeySpec</i> variable receives the <b>CERT_NCRYPT_KEY_SPEC</b> flag, the handle must be released by passing it to the <a href="https://docs.microsoft.com/windows/desktop/api/ncrypt/nf-ncrypt-ncryptfreeobject">NCryptFreeObject</a> function; otherwise, the handle is released by passing it to the <a href="https://docs.microsoft.com/windows/desktop/api/wincrypt/nf-wincrypt-cryptreleasecontext">CryptReleaseContext</a> function.
+If the <i>pdwKeySpec</i> variable receives <b>CERT_NCRYPT_KEY_SPEC</b> value, the handle must be released by passing it to the <a href="https://docs.microsoft.com/windows/desktop/api/ncrypt/nf-ncrypt-ncryptfreeobject">NCryptFreeObject</a> function; otherwise, the handle is released by passing it to the <a href="https://docs.microsoft.com/windows/desktop/api/wincrypt/nf-wincrypt-cryptreleasecontext">CryptReleaseContext</a> function.

 ## -returns